Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 How important is it for my attorney to retain highly qualified experts in construction cases?

-Experts can be from several fields including medicine, engineering, and economics.
-An engineering or OSHA expert expert typically explains how the defendants violated the standard duty of care by failing to oblige standard safety procedures and regulations.
+Experts can be from several fields, including medicine, engineering, and economics.
+An engineering or OSHA expert typically explains how the defendants violated the standard duty of care by failing to follow standard safety procedures and regulations.

-These experts can be costly, but necessary if your case is likely to go to trial.
+These experts can be costly but are necessary if your case is likely to go to trial.

 Do I need to retain an attorney in a construction accident case?

 Yes.
-An experienced law firm brings helpful knowledge to the table that can make your case.
-A lawyer will also help determine if you actually have a valid claim.
-This will increase your chances of recovering the most damages.
-Just be sure to consult a law firm as soon as possible before the run of the statute of limitations.
+An experienced law firm brings helpful knowledge to the table that can strengthen your case.
+A lawyer will also help determine if you have a valid claim.
+This will increase your chances of recovering maximum damages.
+Just be sure to consult a law firm as soon as possible before the statute of limitations expires.

 Credit Card Icon